Why You Should Take a Professional Approach to Your Copy – Part 2

 It might be helpful to book time in on another day to review your copy, add it to your website, format it and add appropriate images.
 There’s no reason for you to do everything all in one go, especially if you find the process slow going (or you really don’t enjoy it).

-Remember, people read differently online, as their attention span is shorter.
-You only have a few seconds to interest them before they click away.
-They skim through articles and blogs, so make sure you’re giving them the most important information (and leading them to your call to action – what you want them to do next) as soon as you can.
+They skim through articles and blogs, so make sure you’re giving them the most important information.
+Lead them to your call to action – what you want them to do next – as soon as you can.

-Making Your Copy Professional
+Making Your Writing Professional

 There are other ways to make your writing clearer and more professional, such as cutting out unnecessary words.
 “That” is often overused, as are “and” and “the.”
 Try not to use adverbs – quickly, excitedly – or intensifiers – really, extremely – as these don’t add anything to your writing.